univention/ums-stack-data/README.md

 The data import itself is triggered as `Job` objects in the Kubernetes cluster.

+## Known limitations

+- The password for `Administrator` has to be injected from the outside as a value to the Helm chart.
+  - It would be preferable if a random password could be deployed and stored into a Secret object as an alternative option.

 ## Development setup

 Uses the Tilt based development environment at